kylienewcomer/eds223-hw1/README.md

 ## Workflow

 The EJScreen data was filtered to the Inland Empire (Riverside and San Bernardino County) in Southern California.
-Maps displaying the percent of low income households and particulate matter 2.5 across the two counties were made using `tmap()`.
+Data was mutated to create variables looking at the estimated number of children under 5 years old living in poverty and in home with lead paint by multiplying the number of children by the poverty andf lead paint home percentages.
+Maps displaying these factors across the two counties were made using `tmap()`.

 ## Citations